 California is facing a digital crisis, with far too many residents left without adequate and affordable broadband service.
 The crisis has been exacerbated by the pandemic, as witnessed by the vast, unmet broadband needs of people of all ages seeking to engage in online learning, work at home, tele-healthcare, and remote access to employment, economic and human services.
 With one in eight families in California disconnected and nearly one million school-aged children with no internet connection, the lack of access is creating additional hardships during a time when connectivity is more essential than ever.

-Join this webinar to learn about innovative on-the-ground projects that leverage public and private investments to ensure broadband for all Californians.
+This webinar shares information on innovative on-the-ground projects that leverage public and private investments to ensure broadband for all Californians.

-Join this webinar to learn about innovative on-the-ground projects where local governments are forging new solutions to improve access for residents.
+This webinar shares information innovative on-the-ground projects where local governments are forging new solutions to improve access for residents.

 Cole Przybyla